jez/symbol/README.md

 - still runs (even if you clean and delete foo folder)

 - `[smlnj, mlton].each do`
-  - `symbol make`, `symbol make`
-    - only one line output for second command (just path of built executable)

   - `symbol make` populates `.symbol-work/debug.log` for each run

   - `symbol install prefix=.`